 Legally, the assets of an AIF are only liable for its debts, thus it will not be liable for the investors, fund manager, depository, distributors or other AIFs' debts.
-Likewise, investors are not personally liable for the AIF's debts and will therefore not, under any circumstances, be burdened by any of the AIF's debts.
+Likewise, investors are not personally liable

+ICLG TO: ALTERNATIVE INVESTMENT FUNDS 2018 © Published and reproduced with kind permission by Global Legal Group Ltd, London for the AIF's debts and will therefore not, under any circumstances, be burdened by any of the AIF's debts.